ramkrishnapatil/read_json_assignment/README.md

 * Jackson JSON Processor(1.12+)
 * JUnit 4
 * Used Intellij IDE for development
-* Chosen Jackson library over Gson because if the number of records increase then Jackson performs better
+* Chosen Jackson library over Gson.
+Because when the number of records increase then Jackson performs better
 * PlantUML is used for basic class/sequence diagram(package_info.java)

 ###Assumptions:
-* Don't know the relation between ticket and users so not searched the related entity
+* As the relation between ticket and users is unclear, not searched the related entity
 * _id will exist for all the records.
-If _id does not exist the application will just ignore the record
+If _id does not exist the application will ignore that record
 * If the field is list e.g. tags then List contains is used rather than exact match

 ###Additional Work: